SQLite contains its own implementation of the string formatting routine "printf()", accessible via the following interfaces:

 Why does SQLite have its own private built-in printf() implementation?
 Why not use the printf() implementation from the standard C library?
 Several reasons:

-The printf() in SQLite supports new non-standard substitution types (%q, %Q, %w, and %z) that are useful both internally to SQLite and to applications using SQLite.
+The printf() in SQLite supports new non-standard substitution types (%q, %Q, %w, and %z), and enhanced substitution behavior (%s and %z) that are useful both internally to SQLite and to applications using SQLite.
 Standard library printf()s cannot normally be extended in this way.

 Via the sqlite3_mprintf() and sqlite3_vmprintf() interfaces, the built-in printf() implementation supports the ability to render an arbitrary-length string into a memory buffer obtained from sqlite3_malloc64().
 This is safer and less error prone than trying to precompute an upper size limit on the result string, allocate an appropriately sized buffer, and then calling snprintf().